 - 1.Prepare your letter in an addressed envelope (don't seal it yet)

-- 2.Visit any USPS location and tell them you need certified mail with return receipt
+- 2.Visit any USPS location and request certified mail with return receipt

 - 3.Fill out PS Form 3800 (the green and white certified mail form)